AMAIOLAMO/amaiolamo.github.io/_posts/2023-12-19-About-Test-Drive-Development.md

 }
 ```

-Now, while writing the third test, you can immediately see one problem.
-We cannot simply test randomization!
+As you can see writing the third test isn't that easy, a problem arises.
+We cannot predict the output of a randomization!

-So that must mean our design has some flaws, rendering it to be not testable.
-Thus, before we continue onwards, we should have another updated design discussion again.
+So that **must** mean our design has some flaws, rendering it to be not testable.
+So, in order to continue, we should fix this immediately.

 Our problem here is the test (user side) cannot determine the output of `RandChoose`, but we also do not want to expose the contents of **LootSystem**.

-So instead, we could redesign the request to allow the input to also predict what the Choosing Method can handle.
+So, either we can inject a `Random` class into `LootSystem`, then mock that `Random` class to deterministic, or we could redesign the request to allow the input to also predict what the Choosing Method can handle!

+Second one is much easier, so let's do that!

-In our situation, `RandChoose` can receive another argument, that argument can be used to determine the output, although now, the randomization is given to the user to determine!
+So let's allow `RandChoose` to receive another argument, that argument can be used to determine the output.
+That also means we have given the randomization work to the user!

-That makes the system more modular, as now the user can have customization on how to handle the determining factor of randomization, instead of the `LootSystem` handling this.
+That makes the system slightly more modular, as now the user can have customization on how to handle the determining factor of randomization, instead of the `LootSystem` handling it.

 So before we continue, we know that our design is flawed, we should comment out the third test, because we cannot simply make it compile easily in the first step.

+(Note: this may not work in some situations, where you can't really change the request, but rather only work around it.
+Here I am modifying the request)

+Then we add a new argument that is used to determine the output of the choosing algorithm

 ```csharp
 public static string RandChoose( float choiceValue, List<(int weight, string itemName)> lootTable )